Jira

 -

 Review and approve the requested permissions.
-Xyte requests only the minimal scopes needed to create and manage Service Desk requests.
+Xyte requests the scopes needed to create and manage Service Desk requests and to push incident updates (summary, priority) back to Jira.

 -